 I prefer working in a documentary style and shoot on film at every session for quite a few reasons, none of them nostalgic.
 I love that I am connected to my subject with no distraction like a screen on the back of my camera.
 I even love that shooting film is difficult.
 It slows me down and I can really concentrate on exposing the exact moment that matters.
 Mostly though, I just love the way it looks – incredibly flattering yet vibrant and full of life.
 Shooting film let’s me create images I love.

 I am a yogi and long distance runner.
-I love real ale and Fischbrötchen, even though it’s hard to find both at the same time.
+I love whisky and Fischbrötchen, even though it’s hard to find both at the same time.
 I read a lot of books and watch too many films.
 Two of my favourite things to do are going to the cinema and staring out at the sea.
 I’ll always choose red wine over white.
 And most of all I love to laugh.

 One of the most important things in my life for me are the people around me.
 Especially my family.
 They are the people who made me who I am, they are the ones who taught me everything I know and they are the people supporting me in everything that I do, no matter what.
 I am very lucky to have a family that means home to me.

 Looking through photo albums with my grandparents was always a highlight for me.
 From the faded black and whites of great grandparents I never met to the funky colours of the 60’s and 70’s with relatives in party hats eating indistinguishable foods from cocktail napkins.

 Look at my grandparents being young people!
 Driving this fantastic car.
 My dad’s mum wearing a dress I’d totally wear myself.
 These memories bound in albums spanning generations are invaluable.
 They are a big reason why I do what I do.
 Preserving memories not just for you but for the ones asking question decades down the line.

 (Picture of me at the top courtesy of the lovely Siegrid Cain)